pedroelbanquero/functional_information_conjecture/README.md

 ## A functional point of view of the information

-In a functional information conjecture the information is not the result of a event who generates the information.
-We can consider from a functional point of view than the information is the function who generates the data and not viceversa.
+In a functional information conjecture the information is the result of a function who generates the information.
+The information is the function who generates the data and not viceversa.

 Of course in a observable information is easy observe and save the information as the same way you observe, but in a a point of view of a funciontal encoding we have the challange to know the function, or group of functions who composes a dataset of information.